 LinkedIn is the largest professional networking site, with over 433 million members (as of May 2016) and growing.
 It is the site that employers and HR professionals use most when searching for candidates.
 You can use it to network and connect with other professionals, join and participate in groups, ask and answer questions, research company information, and connect with alumni.
 The free basic version is all you need.

-To access the site, go to www.linkedin.com and create your account.
-LinkedIn provides easy to follow information about how to get started, how to create your professional profile, how to connect with friends and colleagues, and how to explore opportunities.
+To access the site, go to www.linkedin.com and create your account (creating an account simply means that you provide your e-mail, a user name, and a password – creating your profile is a different step).
+LinkedIn provides easy-to-follow information about how to get started, how to create your professional profile, how to connect with friends and colleagues, and how to explore opportunities.
 For more information on how to do this, watch the “LinkedIn – Develop Your Online Brand” career workshop.

 A few basic tips to get you started: